Salomon S-Lab Sense 6 SG Review Facts

 Reviewers liked the lightweight feel of the upper and the fact that the fit felt so comfortable.
 Reviewers also noted that the upper felt and acted more resistant than before.
 They also felt the Quicklace system was a convenient addition.

-The Salomon S-Lab Sense 6 SG is fairly lightweight for a trail shoe.
+.
 The unisex trail shoe weighs about 7.9 oz.
 Reviewers appreciated the lightweight design of the shoe and liked that even with a thin, breathable material, the upper was more resistant than in previous versions.

 The lightweight design of the shoe makes it perfect for race conditions.
 But just because it's lightweight doesn't make it flimsy and unprotective.
 There's still plenty of support, and cushioning in this shoe.
 There's also a Profeel film layer that acts as a rock plate.

-The Salomon S-Lab Sense 6 SG features a well-ventilated upper made of lightweight mesh.
+Sense 6 SG features a well-ventilated upper made of lightweight mesh.
 Stronger than before, the mesh doesn't fail to help with air circulation.
 A better fit, due to the Endofit and Sensifit technologies, also helps to ensure proper ventilation.
 The shoe also features drainage holes to let out water

 .
 Reviewers noted, too, that the upper material was quick-drying.